Billy-Spearman-WCCI/RaceCarExtension/README.md

     - It's the instructor's job at the start of the bootcamp to create that safety.
     - In the workplace, that's the most important job of a manager

+### Scrum Board

+- "New" -- Anything goes!
+You have an idea...just throw it here.
+- "Backlog" -- This should contain _stories_ in the form of "As a \_**_, I need _**, so that \_\_\_\_".
+  These should _not_ contain references to technologies, specific behavior, etc.
+  Instead, they should detailed a small chunk of _useful_ and _observable_ behavior, in terms intelligible to a Product Owner who knows what they want but hasn't programmed a day in their life.
+  But as long as your tasks comply with this, feel free to throw stuff at the _bottom_ of the list.
+  But the team should have consensus on what gets moved to the top of the list.
+- "Ready" -- This contains the tasks which the team agrees are "on deck".
+  It's better to have fewer tasks here.
+  Unlike "Backlog", the stories in this column should be well-defined and understood by the entire team, which means you should list the actual tasks which need to be done.
+- "In Progress" -- You should aim to have at most one item here per team member.
+  It's perfectly fine for a team member to have zero items in this column if they're currently working on a task that's in the "In Review" column.
+Moving items from "In Review" to "Done" is more important than moving items from "In Progress" to "In Review".
+- "In Review" -- This contains tasks for which the teammate doing the coding feel they're done, but the entire team needs to verify that the work is _done_.
+  Inspecting such stories is usually your highest priority.
+- "Done" -- You're confident that the work is correct.
+  Each team needs to define its own concept of "done", and this might be the most important decision the team makes.
+  "Done" has to mean "done" ... otherwise the board doesn't give an accurate summary of the state of your project.

 ## Approaches for writing acceptable code.

 ### **OO** -- An Object-Oriented programming style